 (See also Diabetes Mellitus Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more and Complications of Diabetes Mellitus Complications of Diabetes Mellitus In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more .)

-DKA is most common among patients with type 1 DM and develops when insulin levels are insufficient to meet the body’s basic metabolic requirements.
-DKA is the first manifestation of type 1 DM in a minority of patients.
+Diabetic ketoacidosis (DKA) occurs in patients with type 1 diabetes mellitus and is less common in those with type 2 diabetes.
+It develops when insulin levels are insufficient to meet the body’s basic metabolic requirements.
+DKA is the first manifestation of type 1 diabetes in a minority of patients.
 Insulin deficiency can be absolute (eg, during lapses in the administration of exogenous insulin) or relative (eg, when usual insulin doses do not meet metabolic needs during physiologic stress).

 Common physiologic stresses that can trigger DKA include

 Acute infection (particularly pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more and urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more )